 Step 1: Create a SEVP Portal Account

 On your OPT start date, you will receive an email to the email address that is in your immigration record with a link to create your SEVP Portal account, and directions to create a password.
 The email will come from email@example.com You will need your SEVIS ID to create your account – you can find this number, which starts with N00…, on your I-20 in the top left.
 You will also need to enter the same email at which you received your account creation email, NOT an alternate email.

 This link will work for you, and will only work for 2 weeks.
 After that time, please contact IES at firstname.lastname@example.org to ask for the portal invitation to be resent.

-Please don’t that the password requirements are tough – a good strategy can be to use words or phrases and replace some letters with numbers or symbols.
+Please note that the password requirements are tough – a good strategy can be to use words or phrases and replace some letters with numbers or symbols.
 This is the hardest part – please be patient and be sure to record your password, so you don’t have to make it again!

 Step 2: Update you information on the SEVP Portal